Table of Contents

 Give candidates a chance to ask questions so they can feel confident in your company, too.
 Answering questions helps job candidates ensure that you’re a fit for them.
 Invested candidates are more likely to make it through the hiring process and accept a job offered.

-Best Practices For Conducting Phone Screening Interviews
+Best Practices to Conduct an Effective Phone Screening

-• Prepare your structured list of questions to assess job skills and cultural fit.
+- Prepare your structured list of questions to assess job skills and cultural fit.

-• Set a clear agenda and time limit for the call to maintain focus and efficiency.
+- Set a clear agenda and time limit for the call to maintain focus and efficiency.

-• Actively listen to the candidate’s responses and take notes for reference.
+- Actively listen to the candidate’s responses and take notes for reference.

-• Use open-ended questions to encourage detailed responses and gauge communication skills.
+- Use open-ended questions to encourage detailed responses and gauge communication skills.

-• Provide clear next steps in the interview process to keep the process moving smoothly.
+- Provide clear next steps in the interview process to keep the process moving smoothly.

 Wize Words